jeanpierec/azure_python_apirest/README.md

 We use Azure for deployment the App.
 See more in the PDF <em>"deployment_azure.pdf"</em> for more details.

+> For this example we use api_app_azure.py with SQL Azure Server parameters

 1. Create a Docker image (See <em>Dockerfile</em>) and upload the image to DockerHub.
 2. In Azure, create a basic SQL Server (See more in the PDF <em>"deployment_azure.pdf"</em>).
 3. In Azure, create a Kubernetes node (See more in the PDF <em>"deployment_azure.pdf"</em>).
 4. Create a deployment file.
 In this case we use <em>kubectl.yaml</em>.
 5. Deploying with Kubernetes on AKS (Azure Kubernetes Service).
 See more in the PDF <em>"deployment_azure.pdf"</em>.

+### Conclusions

+We could configure secret credentials for DB conexion for example.

+#### Notes

+In <em>evidences</em> folder you can see screenshots for all executions.